ps0ares/CustomShaders/examples/README.md

 # Example shaders

 The examples are divided into two groups: `filters` that change in some way the OBS source to which they are applied and `backgrounds` that replace an OBS source with some animated graphics.
-The latter can be used as a background image if you use some kind of background removal such as a green screen.
+The latter can be used as background animations if you use some kind of background removal such as a green screen.

 ## Filters